readdle/swift-android-gradle/README.md

 ## Usage

 In simple cases you can just run `./gradlew assembleDebug` and everything will work.
-If your use swift package manager dependencies with external build process you should firstly invoke `./gradlew swiftInstallDebug`

 #### Other SwiftPM to gradle mapping: